-No business owner wants to think about a violent event happening at their workplace, but each year, more than 2 million American employees report having been a victim of various types of workplace violence.
-According the U.S. Bureau of Labor Statistics, 409 workers were fatally injured in work-related attacks in 2014.
-To put that into perspective, that’s about 16 percent of the 4,821 workplace fatalities from the same year.
+No business wants to think about a violent incident occurring at their workplace.
+But each year, more than 2 million American employees report having been a victim of various types of workplace violence.
+According to the U.S. Bureau of Labor Statistics, 807 workers were fatally injured in work-related attacks in 2017.
+To put that into perspective, that’s nearly 16% percent of the 5,147 workplace fatalities from the same year.

 The National Institute for Occupational Safety and Health reports that the types of workplace violence can be categorized into four buckets:

-- Customer/client – A customer or client becomes violent while interacting with the business.
-Employees in the health care industry are at the highest risk for this type of interaction, and law enforcement officers, teachers, and flight attendants are at risk, too.
+- Customer/Client: A customer or client becomes violent while interacting with the business.
+Employees in the health care industry are at the highest risk for this type of interaction.
+Law enforcement officers, teachers, and flight attendants are also at risk.

 Create Policies That Protect Workers